DirectMultiStep: Direct Route Generation for Multistep Retrosynthesis: Introduction

-However, evaluation of performance of these SSR methods on full route prediction has been limited by the scarcity of open-source datasets containing valid multi-step routes.
-The creation of PaRoutes~\cite{genheden_paroutes_2022}, an open-source dataset containing 450k multi-step routes extracted from the United States Patent and Trademark Office (USPTO), marked a major development.
-Notably, even state-of-the-art SSR models~\cite{segler_neural-symbolic_2017, thakkar_datasets_2020} combined with advanced search algorithms (MCTS, DFPN, Retro*) correctly identify multi-step routes (Top-1 accuracy) for only 17\% and 10\% of the target compounds in n$_1$ and n$_5$, respectively.
-This performance can be rationalized by recognizing that retrosynthesis is inherently a multi-step problem: the optimal choice of reaction to make a compound depends on subsequent steps in the synthesis.
-For example, a common pattern in multi-step routes includes: 1) protection of certain functional groups, 2) the desired transformation of unprotected groups, and 3) deprotection of the protected groups.
-An SSR method applied to the reactant of reaction 2 may output numerous candidate precursors; however, knowing that protective groups are removed in subsequent steps dramatically changes the probability distribution over those precursors.
+Evaluation of performance of these SSR methods on full route prediction has been limited by the scarcity of open-source datasets containing valid multistep routes.
+The creation of PaRoutes~\cite{genheden_paroutes_2022}, an open-source dataset containing 450k multistep routes (163k excluding duplicates and permutations, along with two test sets of 10k routes each) extracted from the United States Patent and Trademark Office (USPTO), marked a major development.
+Notably, even state-of-the-art SSR models~\cite{segler_neural-symbolic_2017, thakkar_datasets_2020} combined with advanced search algorithms (MCTS, DFPN, Retro*) correctly identify multistep routes (Top-1 accuracy) for only 17\% and 10\% of the target compounds in n$_1$ and n$_5$ test sets, respectively.
+Such performance could be rationalized by recognizing that retrosynthesis is inherently a multistep problem: the optimal choice of reaction to make a compound depends on subsequent steps in the synthesis.
+For example, a common pattern in multistep routes includes: (1) protection of certain functional groups, (2) the desired transformation of unprotected groups, and (3) deprotection of the protected groups.
+An SSR method applied to the reactant of reaction (2) may output numerous candidate precursors; however, knowing that protective groups are removed in subsequent steps dramatically changes the probability distribution over those precursors.

-In this work, we propose a novel approach for direct prediction of multi-step routes, bypassing the need for single-step models and sophisticated exponential graph traversal algorithms.
-Our DirectMultiStep model demonstrates state-of-the-art performance on n$_1$ and n$_5$ evaluation sets and shows generalizability by successfully predicting routes for FDA-approved drugs absent from the training set.
-We also discuss the model's limitations, which may include the need to split longer routes into sub-routes, provide the structure of the starting material, or supply a precursor to the target compound when dealing with transformations not well-represented in the training dataset.
-Despite these limitations, we believe our results are promising enough to warrant further attention to developing retrosynthetic methods that directly predict multi-step routes.
+In this work, we propose a novel approach for direct prediction of multistep routes, bypassing the need for single-step models and sophisticated exponential graph traversal algorithms.
+We begin with a brief overview of the methodology and evaluation metrics.
+We proceed by demonstrating and discussing performance of DMS models on diverse n$_1$ and n$_5$ evaluation sets (10 000 routes each).
+We demonstrate further generalizability by successfully predicting experimental synthetic routes for FDA-approved drugs.
+We conclude by discussing the limitations of our approach.
+A more elaborate description of model architectures and rationale for certain design choices is given at the end of the paper.